 Now then, throw in your vegetables and cook ’em down until they’re tender.

 Add your spices, herbs, beans, and some water.
 Stir it up, cover it up, and make it boil.
 Once boiling, reduce heat to a medium-low-low setting, so that it’s at a bare simmer.
 Cover and cook for at least 3 hours or until beans are tender.

-Serve with some white rice, your fave hot sauce, and garnish with green onions.
+Serve with some white rice, your fave hot sauce (Tabasco is King in our house), and garnish with green onions or flat leaf parsley.
 Maybe even a little garlic toast on the side if you’re feeling crazy.

 One other thing I love about Red Beans and Rice (at least this version) is that it’s relatively healthy.
 This recipe makes 6 big servings that come in at about 260 calories per serving with 5.7g fat and 29.4g protein (not counting rice).
 Not so bad for such a soul-filling dish.

 1 lb. dry red kidney beans

 4 andouille sausage links, sliced into discs

 1 large yellow onion, diced

 1/2 tbs. ground cayenne pepper (more or less depending on how hot you like it)

 1/2 tbs. fresh sage, chopped